 Ref Initials Organisation Para Policy Comments Suggested modifications Officer Response 12.1 AC NHS Coventry & Warwickshir e Integrated Care Board NHS Coventry and Warwickshire Clinical Commissioning Group was statutorily dissolved at the end of June 2022 and from 1st July 2022 has been subsumed into the NHS Coventry and Warwickshire Integrated Care Board (ICB).
 The ICB is responsible for commissioning health and care services on behalf of people in Coventry and Warwickshire.
 It plans the delivery of services in a way that both meets local health and care needs and reduces inequalities between different groups in consultation with local partners.
 The ICB is pleased to see that comments submitted by CWCCG on the Issues and Options document have been noted and that the key health factors for the location of new housing will be considered at the next stage of the review.
 The development of community health infrastructure is key to ensuring that the NHS England Long Term Plan is delivered and therefore the ICB welcomes the opportunity to work with local partners to ensure that: - the impact of strategic housing developments on healthcare delivery is considered, - the local evidence base and health and wellbeing strategy informs the local plan.
 The ICB welcomes the Council's approach to sustainable development.
-In October 2020, the NHS became the world's first health service to commit to reaching carbon net zero, in response to the profound and growing threat to health posed by climate change.
-The Health and Care Act 2022, further underscores the importance of the NHS's robust response to climate change, placing new duties on NHS England, and all trusts, foundation trusts, and integrated care boards to contribute towards statutory emissions and environmental targets.
-The ICB notes the levels of housing development planned for within Nuneaton and Bedworth Borough between 2024 and 2039 and welcomes the development of policies for each of the strategic site allocations to outline the specific requirements including infrastructure delivery.
-The publication of progress monitoring reports against the housing delivery trajectory will also support the ICB with estate Reference to contributions to the CCG to be amended to NHS Coventry and Warwickshire Integrated Care Board (ICB) in relation to strategic housing sites.
+In October 2020, the NHS became the world's first health service to commit to reaching carbon net zero, in response to the Iropfound and growing threat to health posed by climate change, placing new duties on NHS England, and all trusts, foundation trusts, and integrated care boards to contribute towards statutory emissions and environmental targets.
+The ICB notes the levels of housing development of for within Nuneaton and Bedworth Borough between 2024 and 2039 and welcomes the development of os support the ICB withe state and primary care service planning.
+The ICB notes that the number of older people both in absolute numbers and as a proportion of the population is increasing significantly and is expected to continue to do so and that the development of extra care housing, residential care homes and other housing devino which allow older peop Reference to contributions to the CCG to be amended to NHS Coventry and Warwickshire Integrated Care Board (ICB) in relation to strategic housing sites.
 Comments noted.